-Immune season is around the corner.
+Immune season is here.
 While it is, of course, imperative to care for your immune health throughout the year, now’s an important time to give your wellness routine an extra boost so you can continue feeling your best.

 In addition to eating healthy foods, getting good sleep, staying active, and taking steps to reduce stress whenever possible, a variety of supplements can help support your immune system in doing its job of keeping you well.* Read on to discover three critical nutrients for immunity and some of our top supplement picks.

 It probably doesn’t surprise you to see Vitamin C listed here.
 But it may shock you to learn that a hundred years ago, no one even knew it existed.
 It wasn’t until around 1930 that scientist Albert Szent-Györgyi discovered this essential nutrient, which the body can’t produce itself and must get from foods and supplements when appropriate.

 Since then, researchers have been furiously investigating its role in immunity.
 A wealth of studies suggest Vitamin C is crucial to many different aspects of the immune system, chiefly immune cell function; it appears to encourage the production of certain immune cells, for example.
 It also acts as a potent antioxidant, a substance that helps protect and keep cells healthy.1

 At Solaray, we offer a wide range of Vitamin C supplements, including single-nutrient formulas and Vitamin C blends with other immune-promoting nutrients and herbs.* One of our best sellers?
 Our Liposomal Vitamin C. This product is designed for enhanced absorption: Liposomal Vitamin C is clinically studied to be three times more bioavailable than some other traditional forms.*† Read more about liposomal technology, including our proprietary process.